 Talking about the weather, is it only me who feels like the spring has arrived earlier than usual?
 I think most us feel the same way.
 I love nice and warm spring weather, but it kind of makes me worried that we have spring this early.
 Ok, I am starting this blog post in a little bit different way than usual… That is because we have a lot to talk about including global warming and other important things that affect out lives.
 But today, we are having a chat specifically about the Asian community in western countries.

 Welcome to my Tea and Talk Time recipe post!
 This is a seriesI created where we make ourselves a comfy drink, sit, and chat about some important things.
 As you know, recently we had a very sad incident targeting Asian women in the US.
 It was shocking to all of us.
 So we are going to talk about it today.
-But before that, let’s make our delicious black sesame hot chocolate shall we?
+But before that, let’s make our delicious hot chocolate together, shall we?

 How to make vegann hot chocolate